NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 Please see the [OASIS API/Karma System](#oasisapi) section for more info.

-####  16.1.3. <a name='NoomapIntegration'></a>Noomap Integration
+#### Noomap Integration

 This is also of course linked to your Me Holon in Noomap along with all your passions, interests, etc as described earlier.

 It will also be deeply integrated into every other aspect of the system as mentioned earlier (shopping, business, games, email, etc).

-####  16.1.4. <a name='DeepIntegrationIntoOtherNetworksProtocolsPlatformsSuchasGabMastodonDiasporaWebFingerSOLIDEthereumFediverseActivityPubXMPPMore'></a>Deep Integration Into Other Networks/Protocols/Platforms (Such as Gab, Mastodon, Diaspora, WebFinger, SOLID, Ethereum, Fediverse, ActivityPub, XMPP & More!)
+#### Deep Integration Into Other Networks/Protocols/Platforms (Such as Gab, Mastodon, Diaspora, WebFinger, SOLID, Ethereum, Fediverse, ActivityPub, XMPP & More!)

 We plan to also deeply integrate into any other aligned open freedom loving networks/platforms/protocols such as Gab, Mastodon, Diaspora, WebFinger, SOLID, Ethereum, Fediverse, ActivityPub, XMPP etc so you can share your profile data between the various networks.
 You no longer need to have many logins and apps, you just have ONE central portal to do ALL you need to in a very cool evolved XR way...